 Accordingly, American Oversight qualifies for a fee waiver.
-If your office denies a fee waiver, please notify American Oversight of any anticipated fees or costs in excess of \$40 prior to incurring such costs or fees.
+If the Texas Department of Health and Human Services denies a fee waiver, please notify American Oversight of any anticipated fees or costs in excess of \$40 prior to incurring such costs or fees.